Compare the best internet service providers in New York City. Find fiber, cable, and wireless options. 8 providers compared, data updated August 2026.

 Editorial Independence: Our team independently researches and tests internet services.
 Provider partnerships do not influence our ratings, recommendations, or the factual accuracy of our content.
 We follow strict editorial guidelines to ensure our content serves our readers first.

-How much does internet cost in New York City, New York?
+How many internet providers are there in New York City, NY?

 Which providers offer fiber internet in New York City, NY?